TechFocus IV: Caring for 3D-printed Art

-The goal of the program is to address caretakers and creators alike and help them understand these objects’ technology, risks, and requirements.
-In this way, the conference will serve as a platform to develop guidelines within the community towards the long-term stewardship of both the printed object and accompanying digital files necessary if reprinting becomes a viable option.
-The two-day program will include a basic introduction on the first day and more intermediate level lectures and hands-on demonstrations on the second day.
+The goal of this program is to address caretakers and creators alike and help them understand these objects’ technology, risks, and requirements.
+In this way, the virtual symposium will serve as a platform to develop guidelines within the community towards the long-term stewardship of both the printed object and accompanying digital files necessary if reprinting becomes a viable option.

 Participants who register by September 1 will receive a complimentary 3D-print sample set in the mail (international participants must pay a $10 shipping fee here to receive the sample set).

 A $75 student registration fee is available for current students.
 Please send a message with your student ID to email@example.com to register at the student rate.

 The live virtual symposium will take place on Zoom and automated live captions will be available for those who choose to use them.
 The program will be recorded and registrants will have access to the recordings following the live sessions.